 Our Environmental Litigation group complements our full service environmental practice, representing governmental and municipal entities as well as private commercial clients in assisting their compliance with federal, state, and municipal environmental regulations, and, when necessary, defending clients against adverse actions taken by regulatory bodies, or in third party actions implicating environmental concerns.

 We have represented clients with varying degrees of involvement at Superfund sites in New Hampshire, New England and across the country.
-We have handled complex and challenging cases involving the Clean Air Act, Clean Water Act, the Endangered Species Act, the Odd Fund, as well as water and mineral rights cases.
+We have handled complex and challenging cases involving the Clean Air Act, Clean Water Act, the Endangered Species Act, the Oil Discharge and Disposal Clean Up Fund, as well as water and mineral rights cases.

 We have also represented major manufacturers, developers and municipalities in private cost recovery actions, state and federal government enforcement matters, insurance coverage disputes and complex multi-party cases, including facility siting and complex permitting matters.
 Our work in this area spans a wide variety of industries, from reclaiming a brownfield site into a professional sports stadium complex, to working with natural gas pipelines and oil companies looking to expand, to defending clients involved in contamination claims.